digimakergo/digimakergo.github.io/README.md

 ### Why CMF comparing to typical CMS?
-A typical CMS has a lot of features, but sometimes they are hard to extend because of trying to have too many(especially in enterprise or when systems are complex).
-We believe that non-content features are better done via integrating with other system/framework/service, not included in products(CMS), while the content related features are better done via a framework way to have minimal&open architecture, thus leave freedom&quality to solution part.
+A typical CMS has a lot of features, but sometimes the extendability&quality is limited because of trying to have too many(especially in enterprise or when systems are complex).
+We believe the framework way is the best to keep minimal&open architecture, thus leave freedom&quality to solution part or plugin libraries.

 ### Why CMF comparing to pure web framework development approach?
 Because anything related to content is handled by digimaker and things not related to content can be done via web framework and the CMF integrate with web framework well.